sascha432/esp8266-kfc-fw/README.md

 ### KFCSyslog

-Send messages to a syslog server via UDP (or TCP not implemented yet)
+Send messages to a syslog server via UDP, TCP and TLS

 ### KFCTimezone